 To apply for a Creative Writing Course:

 - Fill out the required Google Form, following all listed instructions.
-(If you are a Columbia student, please fill out this Google Form.)

 - Please choose three courses to which you'd like to apply.